NAU-IoT/RemotePiControl/README.md

 ### Implementing the script as a service

+Note: If using standalone relay rather than relay hat, change "26" to "4" on line 24 of RemotePiControl.py and hook your signal jumper up to pin 7 of the pi4.

   - Create logs directory inside of the RemotePiControl directory `mkdir logs`
   - Create a systemd entry
       - Change into Systemctl directory `cd RemotePiControl/Systemctl`